-No wonder Chinese mothers have have a tradition of staying indoors for 30 days after giving birth.
+No wonder One Chinese tradition includes staying indoors for 30 days after giving birth.
 I did this myself and only left the house for doctor’s appointments.
 After that first month, I mustered enough energy to take a walk or run an errand, but focused more on resting and healing my body.

 4. Your stomach muscles can widen and weaken